 Balance: $0

 Every cent has been accounted for.
-Your budget of course will not look like this but you get the picture.
+Your budget of course will not look like this, but you get the picture.
 Every dollar has been allocated to a budgeted category.
 Based on this budget it appears that a salary of $40,000 is good.
-However, can you live off of $40,000 a year based on your expenses?

 - Create a Budget based on your income and expenses

-- Continue saving for the things you want with a Sinking Fund (Dedicated Savings Accounts i.e. vacation, holidays)
+- Continue saving for the things you want with Sinking Funds (Dedicated Savings Accounts i.e. vacation, holidays)

 - Invest up to 15% of your income for retirement

-- Work on increasing your income to or above the national average
+- Work on increasing your income to the national average.

-However, if your current budget is tight and there will be a while before you can eliminate any debt you may have or reduce your current expenses.
+If your current budget is tight, it will be a while before you can eliminate any debt you may have or reduce your current expenses.
 Then you should actively seek other employment.
-Per Indeed these 25 Jobs pay $50K a year without a degree.
+Per Indeed these 25 jobs pay $50K a year without a degree.
+Hence, there is no need to attend college, you can start many of these jobs right after high school.
+Many have on-the-job training that will teach you all you need to know.
+If I am being honest, I attended college, but I learned all about marketing on my job.
+I was fortunate to have bosses and co-workers to teach me everything I needed to become a marketing professional.

 - Retail store manager